horseless-labs/industry_chess/log.md

 Two notes:
 1. The author of the dataset, like me, accidentally confused the king and queen pieces.
 TODO: just reverse the labels.
 2. We're early in testing, but it looks like these models in general will sometimes have difficulty distinguishing black pawns and black bishops.

+## 1510
+Fixed the king/queen problem and added some thresholding for black pawn/bishops.
+TODO: refine later.